ttothewiggy/ttothewiggy/README.md

 - 👀 Take a look at my [Today I learned](https://github.com/ttothewiggy/TIL) repo to keep up to date on what I've been working on.

 Today I Learned is a collection of notes, cheatsheets, diary entries and tricks I've learnt from my studies and work.
 It's like a cashiers till that stores all the valuable money from a days work.
-This personal TIL holds all the information I've been learning on my jounrey into IT.
+This personal TIL holds all the information I've been learning on my journey into IT.

 <!---